 1. Soak ripe Torch Ginger seeds in water overnight.

-2. Fill a 6 inch (15 cm) in diameter, flower pot with commercial seed-germination mix.
+2. Fill a flowerpot, 6 inches (15 cm) in diameter, with commercial seed-germination mix.

 5. Place the pot in a propagation chamber where the temperature ranges between 77 and 86 degrees Fahrenheit (25 and 30 degrees Celsius), or cover the pot with plastic wrap and set it in bright light in a location where the temperature is in the recommended range.
 Avoid direct sunlight, because the heat may make the temperature rise too high under the plastic wrap.